 Successful business owners, next generation family members of an existing business operation and entrepreneurs of fast growth companies with track record.

-Option B – Invest at least SGD $2.5 million in a GIP fund that invests in Singapore-based companies
+Option B – Invest at least SGD $2.5 million in a GIP Singapore fund that invests in SG-based companies

-Likewise, there are also additional steps GIP fund investors will be required to take with this GIP fund path with minimum investment amount of Singapore $2.5M, which is highly similar to that of route A.
+Likewise, there are also additional steps GIP Singapore fund investors will be required to take with this GIP fund path with minimum investment amount of SGD $2.5M, which is highly similar to that of route A.